Blackjack

 takes away from the player’s expected overall return, i.e. some rules are advantageous to the player and some are not.

-Doubling is ALWAYS advantageous - hence DAS and DOA are player-friendly, whilst the restrictive D9 rule is not.
+always advantageous when done in accordance with correct strategy - hence DAS and DOA are player-friendly, whilst the restrictive D9 rule is not.
 Since ENHC

 (European no hole card) also limits the doubling / splitting options it is less player-friendly than the far more common OBO

-(original bets only) rule.
+(original bets only / “peek”) rule.
 LS (late surrender) is very mildly advantageous to the player when used correctly, as is RSA.

 Most of the above is reasonably logical if you think about it: since doubling / splitting is good for the player, rules that

 restrict those options are bad.
-The two rules which really AREN’T intuitively logical are S17 and H17: Soft 17 is
+The two rules which really aren’t particularly intuitively logical are S17 and H17: Soft 17 is

 better for the player than hard 17, because although in hard 17 the dealer busts more frequently he also makes a final hand